jebin-29/Tailwind-Practice/README.md

+in terminal run -> npm start
-(http://localhost:3000) to view it in the browser.
+Then open (http://localhost:3000) to view it in the browser.